tommyguo/node_monorepo/README.md

 ### How you might use this in the real world
 You have a `lib` package that contains core code such as database models and import functions.
 You have a `webapp` package that contains just your front-end and server code.
 It interacts with the db so it imports modules from the `lib` package.
 You have a `scripts` package that contains some scripts that you run on your database.
 It also imports modules from the `lib` package.

+## Installation:
-## From root:
+From root:
-`npm run install-all` to install dependencies
+- `npm run install-all` to install dependencies
-`npm run build-all` to compile code in all packages `npm run test-all` to test all packages
+- `npm run build-all` to compile code in all packages
+- `npm run test-all` to test all packages
-`npm run lint-all` to run eslint on all packages
+- `npm run lint-all` to run eslint on all packages

 You can also cd into each package and run scripts on individual packages.

 ## Recommended VSCode extensions
-ESLint
+- ESLint
-Jest Runner
+- Jest Runner
-Prettier
+- Prettier

 ## Docker
 To build a Docker image for a package, add a Dockerfile to the package.
 Build the Dockerfile from the root of the repo.